rkhamis/0-orchestrator/README.md

-# G8OS Resource Pool API Server
+# G8OS Resource Pool

+A G8OS resource pool is a **cluster of G8OS nodes** connected through a ZeroTier network.

-See documentation in the ./docs directory.
+All documentation is in the [`/docs`](./docs) directory, including a [table of contents](SUMMARY.md).

+In [Getting Started with G8OS Resource Pool](gettingstarted/gettingstarted.md) you find the recommended path to quickly get up and running.